How to work with SQL aliases in dbForge Studio for SQL Server

 When the Generate alias on commit checkbox is selected, the Studio operates as follows:

-Adds aliases to tables, views, table-valued functions, and synonyms: As the user selects a database object from the suggestion list, dbForge Studio automatically assigns an alias to it.
+Adds aliases to tables, views, table-valued functions, and synonyms: When the user selects a database object from the suggestion list, dbForge Studio automatically assigns an alias to it.

 Adds table alias to column names: When the user selects all columns using the asterisk (*) wildcard or individually selects specific columns from the suggestion list, dbForge Studio adds a table alias to each column name.